The best water bottles of 2021 | CNN Underscored

 For our 2021 update, we retested a handful of top-performing water bottles, conducting another round of thermoregulation tests and adding a coffee test to see if the bottles or lids retained any bitterness after being washed.

 Most bottles we tested had similar thermoregulation abilities, so we measured over a shorter period of time in this year’s tests to mimic everyday behavior.
-In our original testing, we measured hot water after 12 hours and cold water after 24, but this time we cut down the testing time to 6 hours for hot and 12 for cold since you (hopefully) won’t be drinking 9-hour old coffee and if you’re keeping up on your daily intake of water, it should definitely be time for a refill before the 24-hour mark.
+In our original testing, we measured hot water after 12 hours and cold water after 24, but this time we cut down the testing time to six hours for hot and 12 for cold since you (hopefully) won’t be drinking nine-hour-old coffee, and if you’re keeping up on your daily intake of water, it should definitely be time for a refill before the 24-hour mark.

 Since the top-tier bottles have similar thermoregulation abilities, we paid more attention to things that will affect your experience on a day-to-day basis like durability and drinkability.
 Our two winners were the two most durable bottles we’ve ever tested, both coming out relatively unscathed after being dropped three times onto concrete.

-We spent hours testing all 17 water bottles to make sure they meet the demands of everyday use.
+We spent hours testing all 15 water bottles to make sure they met the demands of everyday use.
 That meant testing how long they keep water cold, how long they keep water hot, how they fare during a drop, how easy they are to drink from and so much more.
 Here’s a breakdown of what we tested and how we did it:

 Performance

-- Hot water test: We poured water just after it had finished boiling (starting temps all measured within a few degrees of each other; ranging from 202.4 and 207.1) into each of the bottles and measured the temperature with a liquid thermometer immediately after the pour, then after 6 hours and 12 hours.
-For our second round of testing we only measured again after 6 hours.
+- Hot water test: We poured water just after it had finished boiling (starting temps all measured within a few degrees of each other, ranging from 202.4 to 207.1 degrees Fahrenheit) into each of the bottles and measured the temperature with a liquid thermometer immediately after the pour, then after six hours and 12 hours.
+For our second round of testing we only measured again after six hours.

-- Cold water test: We poured tap water from a sink on its coldest setting directly into the bottles and measured the temperature (starting temps all measured within 1.4 degrees of each other; ranging from 47.5 to 48.9) with a liquid thermometer immediately after the pour, then after 12 hours and 24 hours.
+- Cold water test: We poured tap water from a sink on its coldest setting directly into the bottles and measured the temperature (starting temps all measured within 1.4 degrees of each other, ranging from 47.5 to 48.9 degrees Fahrenheit) with a liquid thermometer immediately after the pour, then after 12 hours and 24 hours.
 During our second round of testing, we filled the bottle all the way up with ice, then poured cold water and measured the temperature after 12 hours.

 - Drinkability: We drank from the bottles’ standard caps both while standing still and walking, noting how prone each bottle was to spilling and splashing.